microsoft/WhatTheHack/001-IntroToKubernetes/Coach/00-prereqs.md

 <https://docs.microsoft.com/en-us/azure/availability-zones/az-region>

 ## Chose your path!
-Coaches, be sure to read the Coach Guidance for Challenge 1 and mutually agree on a path with the stakeholder from the organization requesting the hack prior to delivery.
+Coaches, be sure to read the Coach Guidance for Challenge 1; you will need to select a proper path based on the learning ojectives of the organization (to be decided PRIOR TO the hack!)